SRRT: Exploring Search Region Regulation for Visual Object Tracking: Abstract

 \section{Abstract}

-Dominant trackers generate a fixed-size rectangular region based on the previous prediction or initial bounding box as the model input, \ie,~search region.
-While this manner obtains improved tracking efficiency, a fixed-size search region lacks flexibility and is likely to fail in cases, \eg, fast motion and distractor interference.
-Trackers tend to lose the target object due to the limited search region or be interfered by distractors due to excessive search region.
-In this work, we propose a novel tracking paradigm, called Search Region Regulation Tracking (SRRT), which applies a proposed search region regulator to estimate an optimal search region dynamically for every frame.
-To adapt the object's appearance variation during tracking, we further propose a locking-state determined updating strategy for reference frame updating.
-Our SRRT framework is very concise without fancy design, yet achieves evident improvements on the baselines and competitive results with other state-of-the-art trackers on seven challenging benchmarks.
-On the large-scale LaSOT benchmark, our SRRT improves SiamRPN++ and TransT with the absolute gains of 4.6\% and 3.1\% in terms of AUC.
+The dominant trackers generate a fixed-size rectangular region based on the previous prediction or initial bounding box as the model input, \ie,~search region.
+While this manner obtains promising tracking efficiency, a fixed-size search region lacks flexibility and is likely to fail in some cases, \eg, fast motion and distractor interference.
+Trackers tend to lose the target object due to the limited search region or experience interference from distractors due to the excessive search region.
+Drawing inspiration from the pattern humans track an object, we propose a novel tracking paradigm, called Search Region Regulation Tracking (SRRT) that applies a small eyereach when the target is captured and zooms out the search field when the target is about to be lost.
+SRRT applies a proposed search region regulator to estimate an optimal search region dynamically for each frame, by which the tracker can flexibly respond to transient changes in the location of object occurrences.
+To adapt the object's appearance variation during online tracking, we further propose a locking-state determined updating strategy for reference frame updating.
+The proposed SRRT is concise without bells and whistles, yet achieves evident improvements and competitive results with other state-of-the-art trackers on eight benchmarks.
+On the large-scale LaSOT benchmark, SRRT improves SiamRPN++ and TransT with absolute gains of 4.6\% and 3.1\% in terms of AUC.
+The code and models will be released.